mcgillij/amdfan/README.md

 ## Configuration

 Running `amdfan print-default --configuration` will dump out the default configuration that would get generated for `/etc/amdfan.yml` when you first run it as a service.
-Commented
+If a value is not specified, it will use a default value if possible.

+The following config is probably a reasonable setup:
 ``` bash
 speed_matrix:
 - [4, 4]